 - Hedging Policy.
-To further ensure that the interests of Colgate’s directors, officers and senior managers are aligned with those of Colgate’s stockholders, in 2011, the Board adopted a hedging policy that prohibits Colgate’s directors, officers and employees who receive stock-based compensation from engaging in transactions to hedge against declines in the value of Colgate’s stock.
+To further ensure that the interests of Colgate’s directors, officers and senior managers are aligned with those of Colgate’s stockholders, the Company's hedging policy prohibits Colgate’s directors, officers and employees who receive stock-based compensation from engaging in transactions to hedge against declines in the value of Colgate’s stock.
 The policy also discourages all other employees from entering into such transactions.

 - Clawback Policy.
-In 2012, the Board adopted a clawback policy that permits Colgate to recoup cash and equity- based incentive awards made to Colgate’s executive officers if the financial results on which such awards were based are subsequently restated and the executive officer’s intentional misconduct contributed to the restatement.
+The Company's clawback policy permits Colgate to recoup cash and equity- based incentive awards made to an officer subject to the policy if the financial results on which such awards were based are subsequently restated and such officer’s intentional misconduct contributed to the restatement.

 - Pledging Policy.
-To prevent forced sales of Colgate stock by Colgate’s directors and officers, in 2013, the Board adopted a policy that prohibits Colgate’s directors and officers from pledging Colgate stock.
+To prevent forced sales of Colgate stock by Colgate’s directors and officers, the Company prohibits Colgate’s directors and officers from pledging Colgate stock.

 Direct Access to Management